silnrsi/FDBP/en-US/User_Interface_Strings.md

 - features whose behavior is defined by standards such as the OpenType specification, for example the *Discretionary Ligatures* (`dlig`) and *Petite Capitals From Capitals* (`c2pc`) features.
 - features whose behavior is defined entirely by the logic within the font.
 For Graphite this would be all features; for OpenType it would mean only the *Stylistic Set* (`ssxx`) and *Character Variant* (`cvxx`) features.

-If an application wants to provide a user interface for these optional behaviors, it needs human-readable (and preferably localizable) text giving the name of each feature and, in many cases, the names of the various values that feature can take on.
+For an application to provide a user interface for these optional behaviors, it needs human-readable (and preferably localizable) text giving the name of each feature and, in many cases, the names of the various values that feature can take on.
 We call this human-readable text data _User Interface Strings_, or **UI strings** for short.

 For behaviors defined by a standard such as OpenType, suitable text for UI strings can easily obtained from the standard itself.